 High blood pressure is also called ‘hypertension’.

-Women who had high blood pressure during pregnancy have an eight- to 10-fold higher risk of developing high blood pressure during their lifetime, says Associate Professor Zaman.
+Women who had high blood pressure during pregnancy have an 8 to 10-fold higher risk of developing high blood pressure during their lifetime, says Associate Professor Zaman.

-She says that from the age of 18, blood pressure checks are recommended at least every two years.
-More frequent checks are needed if you have had high blood pressure in the past or have risk factors like diabetes, being overweight, smoking, or having a family history of high blood pressure.
+More frequent checks are needed if you have had high blood pressure in the past or have risk factors like diabetes, are overweight or postmenopausal, or if you smoke or have a family history of high blood pressure.

 Associate Professor Zaman urges all women to become familiar with their blood pressure readings.